Everything You Need to Know About RDF

 N3 Notation

 Simple listing of triples.
-It is a shorthand non-XML serialization of RDF models designed with Human readability in mind.
-It is more compact than RDF XML but for complex and large models it can become very expensive.
+It is a shorthand non-XML serialization of models designed with Human readability in mind.
+It is more compact than XML but for complex and large models it can become very expensive.

 N3has some syntactic sugar that allows further abbreviations.
 If many statements repeat the same subject and predicate, just separate the objects with commas: